core-wg/yang-cbor/draft-veillette-core-cool-librry-latest.md

         type sid;
         description
-          "List of YANG features from this module that are supported by the server, regardless whether they are defined in the module or any included submodule.";
+          "List of YANG features from this module that are supported by the server endpoint, regardless whether they are defined in the module or any included submodule.";
       }

       list deviation {
         key "sid revision";
         description
-          "List of YANG deviation modules used by this server to modify the conformance of the module associated with this entry.
+          "List of YANG deviation modules used by this server endpoint to modify the conformance of the module associated with this entry.
 Note that the same module can be used for deviations for multiple modules, so the same entry MAY appear within multiple 'module' entries.

           The deviation module MUST be present in the 'module'